webix-hub/docs/data/api/treestatecheckbox_checkall.md

 @params:
-* id        id        id of the branch
+* id        id        optional, id of the branch

 @example: